rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 In this section, I'll be describing how I constructed `atp_stats_by_player_by_year`.
 This data frame, as the name describes, contains match statistics by year for each player in the original `atp` data frame.

-Since I'll be grouping the data by year to determine a players stats for each year, I first need a year variable.
+Since I'll be grouping the data by year to determine a player's stats for each year, I first need a year variable.
 I used the `separate` function to split `tourney_date` into three new variables: `year`, `month`, and `day`.

 ```r
 atp_ymd_separated <- atp %>% separate(tourney_date, c("year", "month", "day"), sep = "-")
 ```

-Similar to method in the previous section, I'm going to first create two separate data frames - one with statistics of match winners, and another with statistics of match losers.
-I'm then going to join them together to find player statistics.
+Similar to my method in the previous section, I'm going to first create two separate data frames - one with statistics of match winners, and another with statistics of match losers.
+I'm then going to join them together to calculate statistics for each player.

 To get started, I created the data frame for the match winners first.
 After grouping by both the `year` and `winner_id` variables, I used `summarize` to create a variety of new variables.
 You can see all the variables below, but some examples are `double_faults_as_winner` and `games_served_as_winner`.

 To be clear here, this creates a data frame containing information on total match statistics for all matches where a player won across the entire year.
 For example, `ace_as_winner` is the total number of aces served for an entire year.
-These statistics are not yet percentages.
+These statistics are integer values and are not yet percentages.

 ```r
 atp_by_year_grouped_by_winner_id <- atp_ymd_separated %>%